roykho/woocommerce-geolocation-based-products/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A WooCommerce plugin/extension that adds ability for your store to show/hide products based on visitors geolocation taken from IP address.
+A WooCommerce plugin/extension that adds ability for your store to hide products based on visitors geolocation taken from IP address.

 == Description ==

-A WooCommerce plugin/extension that adds ability for your store to show/hide products based on visitors geolocation taken from IP address.
+A WooCommerce plugin/extension that adds ability for your store to hide products based on visitors geolocation taken from IP address.

 You can add many different countries in which you want the settings to apply to.
 You do this by adding a row and setting the 2 letter country code in which you want to apply to.
 For example "US".
 Then you set whether you want to hide certain product categories or just products themselves.
 You may select more than one for each.